-6) Any unanticipated problem involving substantive harm, or a genuine risk of substantive harm, to the safety, rights, or welfare of human research subjects, research staff, or others
+- 6) Any unanticipated problem involving substantive harm, or a genuine risk of substantive harm, to the safety, rights, or welfare of human research subjects, research staff, or others - 7) Any problem reflecting a deficiency that substantively compromises the effectiveness of a facility's human research protection or human research oversight programs. - 8) Any unauthorized use, loss, disclosure, or data breach of VA sensitive information must be reported to the VA Privacy Officer and/or VA Information Security Officer and to the IRB upon discovery.

-Investigator reports for VA research (continued) Investigator reports for VA Research are handled as follows (continued): 7) Any problem reflecting a deficiency that substantively compromises the effectiveness of a facility's human research protection or human research oversight programs.
-8) Any unauthorized use, loss, disclosure, or data breach of VA sensitive information must be reported to the VA Privacy Officer and/or VA Information Security Officer and to the IRB upon discovery.
-Other reports The IRB will accept other reports of events where the principal investigator has evaluated the event but is still unsure whether the event should be reported.
+Other reports The IRB will accept other reports of events when the investigator is unsure whether the event should be reported.
 IRB review of event reports The IRB will review the event reports as specified in IRB Review of Event Reports for Determination of (UPIRSO) Unanticipated Problems Involving Risks to Subjects or Others Related standards AAHRPP I.1.D, I.4.A, II.2.C, II.2.D, II.2.E, II.2.F, II.2.G, II.2.H, II.3.B, III.2.D